Refugees and the Syria Crisis

 What is a refugee?

 A refugee is someone who has had to flee their country due to well-founded fear of persecution for one of the reasons specified in the 1951 Refugee Convention.
 These reasons are race, religion, nationality, political opinion or membership of a particular social group.
-Under international law people who have had to leave their country for this reason are entitled to refugee status in other states.
-People can also be given humanitarian protection if they would face a severe abuse of human rights if returned to their country.
-For instance if on return to their country they would be tortured or face inhuman or degrading treatment.
+Under international law, people who have had to leave their country for this reason are entitled to refugee status in other states.
+People can also be given humanitarian protection if they would face a severe abuse of human rights such as torture or inhuman or degrading treatment, if returned to their country.

 Most refugees and asylum seekers will have travelled to the UK making their own arrangements and claim asylum once they arrive in the UK.
 This is sometimes called the asylum route to refugee protection.
 However, the UK also operates gateway programmes that resettle recognised refugees from refugee camps across the world – these are sometimes called ‘quota refugees’.
 There are quotas that specify the number of refugees the UK will take in any one year through resettlement programmes.
 To fill resettlement programmes the UK Home Office selects people whom the UNHCR has recognised as refugees from camps in other countries.